scummvm/scummvm/doc/docportal/settings/audio.rst

 .. _talkspeed:

 Subtitle speed
 	Adjusts the length of time that the subtitles are displayed on screen.
-The higher the value, the longer the subtitles are displayed.
+The meaning of this value depends on the games.
+Some games treat it as a delay (a higher value means the subtitles are displayed for longer) while others treat it as a speed.
+Games that treat it as a delay include all LucasArts games, with the exception of Grim Fandango and Escape from Monkey Island, all Sierra games, and the Discworld games.
+Most other games treat it as a speed.

 	*talkspeed*